Regular procedure

 Appeal bodies

 The IPAC is competent to examine appeals relating to provisions of the Refugee Law.
-The IPAC examines both facts and law for asylum applications.
-When the IPAC initiated operations in July 2019, the existing backlog from the Administrative Court – which at the time was estimated to be approximately 800 cases – was transferred onto the new Court, with the exception of cases that were at the final stages and pending the issuance of a decision.[74]
+The IPAC examines both facts and law for asylum applications and can issue a positive decision that may grant refugee status or subsidiary protection status, or it can issue a dismissal of the first instance decision and order the Asylum Service to review the application again.
+The IPAC can also issue a rejection on the merits, or a negative decision based on implicit and explicit withdrawal.
+Furthermore, the IPAC can reject an appeal on merits but cancel the return decision.
+When the IPAC initiated operations in July 2019, the existing backlog from the Administrative Court – which at the time was estimated to be approximately 800 cases – was transferred onto the new Court, with the exception of cases that were at the final stages and pending the issuance of a decision.[73]

 In 2023, 8,159 appeals concerning 8,399 applicants were registered (regular and accelerated procedure) and 9,880 decisions were issued, including rejections, positive decisions, order to review and implicit and explicit withdrawals.
 The top 5 nationalities registering an appeal were Nigeria, Bangladesh, Pakistan, Democratic Republic of Congo and Nepal.